carissalow/rapids/docs/features/phone-calls.md

 !!! note "Assumptions/Observations"
     1. Traces for iOS calls are unique even for the same contact calling a participant more than once which renders `countmostfrequentcontact` meaningless and `distinctcontacts` equal to the total number of traces.
     2. `[CALL_TYPES]` and `[FEATURES]` keys in `config.yaml` need to match.
 For example, `[CALL_TYPES]` `outgoing` matches the `[FEATURES]` key `outgoing`
     3. iOS calls data is transformed to match Android calls data format.
-See our [algorithm](algorithms/phone-algorithms.md#phone-calls)